 Repeatedly getting a string of characters that refer you to your System Administrator is not what you want to hear when you have a lot of tasks to complete and very little time.

 Unlike what you think, error codes are designed to help you diagnose and troubleshoot the problem.
 Getting to understand and leverage the knowledge of error codes is just the first step.
 Generally, the number of errors that could occur when using Microsoft CRM is as myriad as the error codes assigned to them.
 But you need to diagnose and correct the errors on your CRM quickly and get back to work.

-There are a few ways to diagnose and troubleshoot errors on your CRM package.
+There are a few ways to CRM diagnostics and troubleshoot errors

 Method 1: Check Registry

 The first step to CRM diagnostics is you need to access the registry settings.
 This mode is complicated and very risky.
 From the registry settings, modify the values to activate trace logs.

 Trace logs will record every step and process that is being carried out.
 Going through the logs, you can determine the exact time and source of the error.

 The difficulty comes in examining mysterious character strings that make up the log.
 The risk lay in the fact that if the registry is compromised, the whole CRM package may begin to malfunction.